protobuf-net/protobuf-net/docs/nullwrappers.md

 ```

 As before, a runtime fault is thrown if `[NullWrappedCollection]` is encountered on an unexpected type; `[NullWrappedCollection]` *also*
 supports the same `AsGroup` concept (although it is not expected to be used in many scenarios).
-Convenienty, `[NullWrappedCollection]`
+Conveniently, `[NullWrappedCollection]`
 can be combined with `[NullWrappedValue]` without difficulty, as they apply at different scopes.

 With these features, most common null scenarios can be conveniently and robustly handled.